CE-Programming/toolchain/docs/libraries/graphx.rst

 Which will copy/blit the entire buffer to the screen.
 Alternatively, `gfx_BlitLines()` and `gfx_BlitRectangle()` and the other variations are used to specify the blitting bounds.
+This flickers less than normal drawing because having many small copy operations (like drawing sprites) is slower than one large copy operation (blitting the buffer to the screen).
+This means that a blit operation is less likely to get caught by a screen refresh than a bunch of sprite operations.

 Method 2 (Buffer Swapping)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Buffer swapping swaps the visible screen with an offscreen buffer, leaving the contents on both.
-Whatever is currently on the screen will become the graphics buffer, and whatever is in the graphics buffer will be displayed on the screen
+Whatever is currently on the screen will become the graphics buffer, and whatever is in the graphics buffer will be displayed on the screen.
 The code to swap the visible screen with nonvisibile buffer is:

 .. code-block:: c